ncatlab/nlab-content/pages/1/6/6/5/5661/content.md

  * In [[(∞,1)-category theory]] a natural equivalence is an [[equivalence in an (∞,1)-category]] in an [[(∞,1)-category of (∞,1)-functors]].

 The components of a  natural equivalence  are [[equivalences]] between the [[objects]] in the codomain of the functors.
-This is what the term "natural equivalence" refers to: its a collection of equivalences between objects which are compatible ("natural") with the [[morphisms]] between these objects, and highe morphisms between those.
+This is what the term "natural equivalence" refers to: its a collection of equivalences between objects which are compatible ("natural") with the [[morphisms]] between these objects, and higher morphisms between those.

 ## Related concepts